Laurence Bédard Slays in A Neon Green Bikini While Sitting In Her Car

 “So beautiful and sexy and gorgeous and lovely.
 Nice tattoos,” gushed a fourth admirer.

-Laurence often entertains her fans by flaunting her figure in skimpy bikinis and lingerie, as well as skimpy tops and tight dresses.
+Laurence often entertains her fans by flaunting her figure in revealing bikinis and lingerie, as well as skimpy tops and tight dresses.
 In another recent share, the model rocked a plunging black satin crop top that was just barely enough to contain her ample assets.
 That look proved to be another hit, earning nearly 110,000 likes and 1,080 comments to date.